 BGC LPUs Newmark LPUs

-Balance at December 31, 2022 110,348 9,351
+Balance at December 31, 2022 110,347 9,351

-Granted 4,840 -
+Granted 9,690

-Redeemed/exchanged units (11,154) (103)
+Redeemed/exchanged units (48,218) (348)

-Forfeited units (108) -
+Forfeited units (225)

-Balance at March 31, 2023 103,926 9,248
+Balance at June 30, 2023 71,594 9,003

 The LPUs table above includes both regular and Preferred Units.
 The Preferred Units are not entitled to participate in partnership distributions other than with respect to the Preferred Distribution (see Note 2-"Limited Partnership Interests in BGC Holdings and Newmark Holdings" for further information on Preferred Units).
-Subsequent to the Spin-Off, there are remaining partners who hold limited partnership interests in BGC employees.
+Subsequent to the Spin-Off, there were remaining partners who hold limited partnership interests in BGC Holdings who are Newmark employees, and there are remaining partners who hold limited partnership interests in Newmark Holdings who are BGC employees.
 These limited partnership interests represent interests that were held prior to the Newmark IPO or were distributed in connection with the Separation.
 Following the Newmark IPO, employees of BGC and Newmark only receive limited partnership interests in BGC Holdings and Newmark Holdings, respectively.
-As a result of the Spin-Off, as the existing limited partnership interests in BGC Holdings held by Newmark employees and the existing limited partnership interests in Newmark Holdings held by BGC employees are exchanged/redeemed, the related capital can be contributed to and from Cantor, respectively.
-The compensation expenses related to the limited partnership interests are based on the company where the partner is employed.
-Therefore, compensation expenses related to the limited partnership interests are based on the company where the partner is employed.
-However, the BGC Holdings limited partnership interests held by Newmark but held by a BGC employee are recognized by BGC.
-However, the BGC Holdings limited partnership interests held by BGC employees are included in the BGC share count and the Newmark Holdings limited partnership interests held by BGC employees are included in the BGC share count and the Newmark Holdings limited partnership interests held by BGC employees are included in the Newmark but held by a BGC share count and the Newmark Holdings limited partnership interests held by BGC employees are included in the Newmark but held by a BGC share count and the Newmark Holdings limited partnership interests held by BGC employees are included in the Newmark share count.
+As a result of the Spin-Off, as the previous limited partnership interests in BGC Holdings held by Newmark employees and the existing limited partnership interests in Newmark Holdings held by BGC employees were/are exchanged/redeemed, the related capital is contributed to and from Cantor, respectively.
+The compensation expenses under GAAP related to the limited partnership interests are based on the company where the partner is employed.
+Therefore, compensation expenses related to the limited partnership interests of both BGC and Newmark but held by a BGC employee are recognized by BGC.
+However, the BGC Holdings limited partnership interests held by Newmark employees are included in the Newmark share count.